ScotRail says ‘full service’ will run from major station following disruption

 Passengers reported some buses would not accept their train tickets and many of them had to arrange expensive last-minute hotels and taxis as a result.

-ScotRail anticipated the disruptions would continue into Friday, however, the train operator has since announced a “full service” would run from the station, with some changes in place.
+ScotRail anticipated the disruption would continue into Friday, however the train operator has since announced a “full service” will run from the station, with some changes in place.

 David Simpson, ScotRail service delivery director, said: “We are sorry to our customers for the disruption this incident caused, and we share in their frustration at the impact it had on their journeys.